 Myth: "Diabetes is not that big of a deal."

 Fact: Diabetes is a big deal, but if you manage it right, you may be able to help delay or even avoid some diabetes-related health complications down the road.

-Myth: "People who are overweight eventually get diabetes."
+Myth: "People who are overweight or obese eventually get diabetes."

 Fact: Being overweight is just one risk factor for developing diabetes.
 There are other factors, such as family history, race or ethnicity, and age.
 By knowing all of the risk factors, you may better understand your overall risk and what you can do to improve your health.